Understanding Substance Use Disorder And Partying: Treatment Options

 • Experiencing withdrawal symptoms when going without the substance

-Causes of substance use disorders
+Causes of substance use disorder and partying

 The exact causes of substance use disorders are inconclusive.
 However, there may be a few factors that contribute.
 For example, environmental factors like family, friends, and childhood experiences can play a part.
 Being exposed to caregivers who used substances during your childhood is an example.